Gerald Graham: Second Anglo-Chinese War

 During the storming of the Taku forts on 21 August 1860, Graham again demonstrated exceptional courage and skill under heavy fire.
 While commanding his sappers in the laying of a pontoon bridge across a defensive ditch, he was struck in the leg by a gingal-ball.
-Despite his injury, Graham mounted his horse and continued directing his men from horseback until his mount was also hit, finally forcing him to withdraw.
+Despite his wound, Graham mounted his horse and continued directing his men from horseback until his mount was also hit, finally forcing him to withdraw.

 Once recovered, Graham rejoined his sappers for the march on Peking, where they occupied the Anting gate after the city's capture.
 He was present for Lord Elgin's entrance into Peking and attended the signing of the Convention of Peking on 24 October 1860.
 Here Graham again crossed paths with Charles Gordon, who would remain on in China and take command of the Ever Victorious Army in 1863.

 For his actions in China Graham was mentioned in dispatches, received the war medal with two clasps and made brevet lieutenant-colonel.